Political demonstration

 A political demonstration is an action by a mass group or collection of groups of people in favor of a political or other cause or people partaking in a protest against a cause of concern; it often consists of walking in a mass march formation and either beginning with or meeting at a designated endpoint, or rally, in order to hear speakers.
 It is different from mass meeting.

-Actions such as blockades and sit-ins may also be referred to as demonstrations.
-Demonstrations can be nonviolent or violent (usually referred to by participants as "militant"), or can begin as nonviolent and turn violent depending on the circumstances.
-Sometimes riot police or other forms of law enforcement become involved.
-In some cases, this may be in order to try to prevent the protest from taking place at all.
-In other cases, it may be to prevent clashes between rival groups, or to prevent a demonstration from spreading and turning into a riot.
+Demonstrations may include actions such as blockades and sit-ins.
+They can be either nonviolent or violent, with participants often referring to violent demonstrations as "militant."
+Depending on the circumstances, a demonstration may begin as nonviolent and escalate to violence.
+Law enforcement, such as riot police, may become involved in these situations.
+Police involvement at protests is ideally to protect the participants and their right to assemble.
+However, officers don't always fulfill this responsibility and it's well-documented that many cases of protest intervention result in power abuse.
+It may be to prevent clashes between rival groups, or to prevent a demonstration from spreading and turning into a riot.

 History

 The term has been in use since the mid-19th century, as was the term "monster meeting", which was coined initially with reference to the huge assemblies of protesters inspired by Daniel O'Connell (1775–1847) in Ireland.
 Demonstrations are a form of activism, usually taking the form of a public gathering of people in a rally or walking in a march.
 Thus, the opinion is demonstrated to be significant by gathering in a crowd associated with that opinion.

 Demonstrations can promote a viewpoint (either positive or negative) regarding a public issue, especially relating to a perceived grievance or social injustice.
 A demonstration is usually considered more successful if more people participate.
 Research shows that anti-government demonstrations occur more frequently in affluent countries than in poor ones.

-Historian Eric Hobsbawm wrote of demonstrations:
+Widely recognized political demonstrations include the Boston Tea Party, March on Washington, and the recent George Floyd protests.
+However, political demonstrations have been occurring for many centuries before these famous ones.

-Forms
+Types

 There are many types of demonstrations, including a variety of elements.
 These may include: